Insights From Insurance for Fair Machine Learning: Responsibility

 Conversely, control is arguably not \textit{sufficient} for responsibility.
-For instance, control without causality can yield `discrimination by proxy': in \citet{swedloff2014risk}'s hypothetical example, liking Vampire novels (arguably within control) is correlated with risky behaviour, but in a non-causal way.
+For instance, control without causality can yield `discrimination by proxy': in \citeauthor{swedloff2014risk}'s \citeyearpar{swedloff2014risk} hypothetical example, liking Vampire novels (arguably within control) is correlated with risky behaviour, but in a non-causal way.
 This suggests that here a controllable variable works as a proxy for a potentially non-controllable one such as gender.
-To further complicate matters, the argument by \citet{hu2020s} demonstrates that a conflict may arise when a seemingly controllable stands to a non-controllable variable such as gender in a \textit{constitutive} relation;\footnote{For constitutive relations, see also the discussion on performativity in Section~\ref{sec:performativity}.} responsibilizing for the controllable variable then effectively leads to responsibilization for the non-controllable one, too.
+To further complicate matters, the argument by \citet{hu2020s} demonstrates that a conflict may arise when a seemingly controllable stands to a non-controllable variable such as gender in a \textit{constitutive} relation;\footnote{For constitutive relations, see also the discussion on performativity in Appendix~\ref{sec:performativity}.} responsibilizing for the controllable variable then effectively leads to responsibilization for the non-controllable one, too.

 In the context of (fair) machine learning (see Section~\ref{sec:fairmllink}), causality has received much attention, but due to the previous considerations we suggest putting reflections on control-based responsibility at the center.
-This implies shifting the focus to downstream (`performative') effects of deploying a machine learning system, since consequences of responsibilization are linked to control (see Section~\ref{sec:performativity}).
-Problematically, however, what is under control is itself a normative question as we illustrate now.
+This also implies shifting the focus to downstream (`performative') effects of deploying a machine learning system, since consequences of responsibilization are linked to control (see Appendix~\ref{sec:performativity}).
+Problematically, however, we must answer the question of what is under control.
+We now argue, in line with other social studies of insurance scholars \citep{abraham1985efficiency,gaulding1994race}, that the variant of this question which is relevant for insurance and machine learning purposes is in fact fundamentally \textit{normative} in character.